OkelyKodely/HappyTetris/README.md

 # HappyTetris
-Happy Tetris is written in Java.
+Happy Tetris is written in CSharp.